-Hoi An is a beautiful city that provides tons of amazing photo opportunities!
-In fact, you can find one of the top photo tour galleries in Vietnam there!
+It’s no longer a secret, there are so many photo opportunities in Hoi An.
+One of the top photo tour galleries in Vietnam can be found in the picturesque city!
 Whether you’re an avid photographer with many years of experience or an amateur enthusiast, this article provides some advice and recommended locations to help you to capture some great photos in Hoi An!

 If you want to grab some great shots, our top tip is to avoid peak tourist hours.
 In the morning, try arriving between 5-8AM before most visitors enter the old town, or at night after the tour buses have left.
 Lunch is another favorable time slot if you want to capture more sunlight.
 Sunset and dusk; on the other hand, possess a certain mystical air in the old town that shouldn’t be missed.

 In this article, I will try to list the most photo-worthy points of interest in the old town, along with a few places farther out.
 You won’t be able to cover all of them if you only have one day in Hoi An but this shouldn’t be an issue for most travelers.

 Top photo opportunities for a Hoi An Photo Tour:

 (click on a link below to jump straight to the location):